GaloisInc/crucible/doc/tutorial/tutorial.md

 completes.

 The initial state before symbolic execution typically includes unknown (symbolic) elements.
-To construct `Term` inputs that contains symbolic variables, you can start by using the `fresh_symbolic` command, which takes a name and a type as arguments, and returns a `Term`.
+To construct `Term` inputs that contain symbolic variables, you can start by using the `fresh_symbolic` command, which takes a name and a type as arguments, and returns a `Term`.
+A type can be written using Cryptol type syntax by enclosing it within `{|` `|}`.
 The name is used only for pretty-printing, and the type is used for later consistency checking.
-For example, consider the following command:
+For example, consider the following
+command:

     x <- fresh_symbolic "x" {| [32] |};